spham395/08-C-Programming/14_Structs/06_function_pointers.md

 Now before you do a double take, remember that functions are the backbone of the C language.
 As such FUNCTION POINTERS can be included as a member of a STRUCT.

 These function pointers can be used to operate on STRUCT MEMBERS in a technique known as Object Oriented C (object oriented programming).
-This OOC/OOP will be later discussed in C++.
-For know remember that code is executed in blocks and blocks are used by programmers to break down problems/goals into smaller, more achievable steps.
+Remember that code is executed in blocks and blocks are used by programmers to break down problems/goals into smaller, more achievable steps.

 ```c
 struct ModifyNumbers{